 Sherly was born in Kennett, Missouri, into a musical family.
-After graduating from the University of Missouri, she would sing in bands during her days off from work, and she was hired to sing jingles for McDonald’s and Toyota.
+After graduating from the University of Missouri, she sang in bands during her days off from work, and she was hired to sing jingles for McDonald’s and Toyota.
 Crow was also a Michael Jackson backup singer from 1987 to 1989, joining the Bad tour.

 Sheryl Crow eventually released ten studio albums, won 9 Grammys out of 32 nominations, and sold over 50 million albums worldwide.